-The run up to Christmas is one of the most frantic times in the fundraising calendar with founders and investors wanting to get their investment done before everyone disappears until late January.
+The run up to 5th April is one of the frantic peaks in the fundraising calendar with investors looking to maximise their SEIS/EIS allowance by closing their investments before the end of the financial year.

 For founders it’s a race to line up investors to agree and sign the fundraising paperwork including the term sheet, shareholders agreement and more.